wordsworthc/evo-python-sdk/packages/evo-sdk-common/docs/quickstart.md

     ...
 ```

-## Skip Organization and Workspace Discovery
+## Skip organization and workspace discovery

 If you already know the hub URL, organization ID, and workspace ID, you can skip the discovery steps and directly create
 connector and environment objects.